patrick-steele-idem/marko-vs-react/README.md

 Marko vs React: Performance Benchmark
 ========================================

+_NOTE: This comparison was updated on July 19, 2016 to use `react@15.1.0` and `marko-widgets@6.1.3`._

 The goal of this project is to provide a _real-world_ sample app that can be used to compare the performance of two different approaches of building UI component-centric, [_isomorphic_](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) web applications:

-1. [Marko](https://github.com/raptorjs/marko) + [Marko Widgets](https://github.com/raptorjs/marko-widgets): UI components rendered using Marko templates with automatic binding of client-side behavior provided by [Marko Widgets](https://github.com/raptorjs/marko-widgets)
+1. [Marko](https://github.com/raptorjs/marko) + [Marko Widgets](https://github.com/raptorjs/marko-widgets): UI components rendered using Marko templates with automatic binding of client-side behavior provided by [Marko Widgets](https://github.com/raptorjs/marko-widgets).
+Marko templates are used to render the view and [morphdom](https://github.com/patrick-steele-idem/morphdom) is used to diff/patch the DOM.
 1. [React](http://facebook.github.io/react/): UI components built using JSX and rendered to the DOM using a virtual DOM with a diffing algorithm to minimize updates.
 UI components must be rendered on the client for behavior to be attached.

 We are interested in the following metrics for comparing the performance of Marko and React: